VisionAI-USF/TextureHeterogeneityDetection/README.md

 [habitats, features] = compute_features( img, mask, hV );

 ```
-If you are running Matlab at graphical operating system, then you can plot input data and resulting habitat map using following code.
+If you are running Matlab using a graphical user interface (GUI), then you can plot input data and resulting habitat map using following code.
 ```
 show_habitats(habitats);title('Habitat map');
 figure; imagesc(img); colormap gray;title('CT data');